ICAP to face shareholders over weak outlook, Libor

-LONDON ICAP IAP.L Chief Executive Michael Spencer could get a grilling from shareholders at the broker's annual meeting on Wednesday on the gloomy finance sector outlook and over whether the firm will get dragged into the Libor rate-rigging scandal.
+LONDON, July 10 ICAP Chief Executive Michael Spencer could get a grilling from shareholders at the broker's annual meeting on Wednesday on the gloomy finance sector outlook and over whether the firm will get dragged into the Libor rate-rigging scandal.

-Shares in ICAP, the world's biggest inter-dealer broker, have been under pressure for the past year but dropped to their lowest for more than two years after Barclays (BARC.L) was fined more than $450 million (290.1 million pounds) for its part in manipulating Libor and Bob Diamond quit as the UK bank's chief executive.
+Shares in ICAP, the world's biggest inter-dealer broker, have been under pressure for the past year but dropped to their lowest for more than two years after Barclays was fined more than $450 million for its part in manipulating Libor and Bob Diamond quit as the UK bank's chief executive.

 Brokers like ICAP match the buyers and sellers of many Libor-based financial products such as interest rate swaps.
 Their customers include the 18 banks that set the Libor rate, giving the broking firms a unique insight into trading patterns.